 Pfizer announcement causes stress for pharmacists

-Following a statement (and later retraction) on Monday by Victoria’s Chief Health Officer Martin Foley that the state’s pharmacies would begin stocking the Pfizer vaccine, several news outlets picked up the story.
+Following a statement (and later retraction) on Monday by Victorian Health Minister Martin Foley that the state’s pharmacies would begin stocking the Pfizer vaccine, several news outlets picked up the story.

 Among them was a local south-west Victorian publication, which listed pharmacies in the region by name.